rastrea2r/rastrea2r/docs/source/user/index.rst

     $git clone https://github.com/rastrea2r/rastrea2r.git
     $cd rastrea2r

+.. note:: Following instructions explain the steps on a Mac, but on windows and linux the steps should follow the same except that you would execute the client from the specified platform folder.
+          On Windows PC's, make file system is not supported and if you need to execute rastrea2r client then you need to create the virtualenvironment manually and install the dependencies on it using pip install -r requirements.txt.

 * All the dependencies necessary for the tool to run can be installed within a virtual environment via the provided makefile.